 After breakfast, you will depart from Lisbon Portela Airport.

+Prices are subject to change.
 Pricing is per person, double occupancy, land only, based on March 19, 2021 travel date.
 International airfare is additional.

 All this makes it AAA Vacations®

 AAA Complimentary Inclusion: $80 per person optional excursion voucher

 Alpine Explorer & The Glacier Express Train With Oberammergau Passion Play12 Days • 18 Meals